marcoscz1995/CrowdMarker/README.md

 ### Prerequisites
 - [Python 3](https://www.python.org/downloads/)
 - A TA or Professor level account on [Crowdmark](https://crowdmark.com/)
-- (Optional) [Python venv](https://docs.python.org/3/library/venv.html) is shipped with Python 3 but for some reason some distros separate it out into a separate distro package, such as python3-venv on Ubuntu/Debian.
+- (Optional) [Python venv](https://docs.python.org/3/library/venv.html) is shipped with Python 3 but for some reason some distros separate it out into a separate package, such as python3-venv on Ubuntu/Debian.
 Sorry Linux users, but you will have to install this if you haven't already.
+-
 ### Installation
 - Install or upgrade to [Python 3](https://www.python.org/downloads/).